cfrg/draft-irtf-cfrg-det-sigs-with-noise/draft-irtf-cfrg-det-sigs-with-noise.md

     called provided_data in HMAC_DRBG, is the same as in step (d).
 ~~~~~~~~~~~~~~~~~~~~~~~

 When ECDSA is used with SHAKE {{SHA3}} the HMAC construction above MAY be used but it is RECOMMENDED to use the more efficient KMAC construction {{KMAC}}.
-SHAKE is a variable-length hash function defined as SHAKE(M, d) where the output is a d-bits-long digest of message M. When ECDSA is used with SHAKE128(M, d), it is RECOMMENDED to replace HMAC(K, M) with KMAC128(K, M, d, "").
-When ECDSA is used with SHAKE256(M, d), it is RECOMMENDED to replace HMAC(K, M) with KMAC256(K, M, d, ""). {{RFC8692}} and {{FIPS-186-5}} define the use of SHAKE128 with an output length of 256 bits and SHAKE256 with an output length or 512 bits.
+SHAKE is a variable-length hash function defined as SHAKE(M, d) where the output is a d-bits-long digest of message M. When ECDSA is used with SHAKE128(M, d), it is RECOMMENDED to replace HMAC(K, M) with KMAC128(K, M, d2, ""), where d2 = max(d, qlen).
+When ECDSA is used with SHAKE256(M, d), it is RECOMMENDED to replace HMAC(K, M) with KMAC256(K, M, d2, ""), where d2 = max(d, qlen). {{RFC8692}} and {{FIPS-186-5}} define the use of SHAKE128 with an output length of 256 bits and SHAKE256 with an output length or 512 bits.

 In new deployments, where side-channel and fault injection attacks are a concern, EdDSA with additional randomness as specified in {{SecEdDSA}} is RECOMMENDED.